Rob-Crane/CarND-Capstone/README.md

+## Capstone Project

+Capstone submission for self-driving car nanodegree.
+The following constitute the project:

+### Waypoint Updater
+From the global list of waypoints, a KD-tree is used to quickly index the nearest waypoint and construct a path ahead.

+When a red traffic light signal is detected ahead, the waypoints leading to it are given lower nominal speeds to achieve a stop before the intersection.

+### Twist Controller

+Set of simple controllers to achieve controller input from the nominal trajectory.

+### Traffic Light Detector

+Using still images collected from camera, traffic light signals are classified appropriately.
+Red signals are used by Waypoint Updater as described above.

+### References

+The methodology described [here](https://github.com/alex-lechner/Traffic-Light-Classification#1-the-lazy-approach) was used to train an appropriate classifier.

+## Project Instructions

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

 Please use **one** of the two installation options, either native **or** docker installation.